 Dr. Amer Johri is a member of the echocardiography group at Queen’s University and the Director of CINQ.
 He arrived after completing a research/clinical fellowship in imaging at the Massachusetts General Hospital, Boston, USA under the supervision of Drs.
 M.H.
 Picard, J. Hung, and J. Passeri.
 His clinical interests are in 3D echocardiography, quality control in the echo lab, and interventional echocardiography.
 He also has extensive experience in echo-guided CRT optimization and TEE guided percutaneous aortic valve replacement.

-Marie-France Hetu, PhD (Research Associate, CINQ Manager)
+Marie-France Hétu, PhD (Research Associate, CINQ Centre Manager)

-Marie-France is responsible for developing, administering, and managing all research projects at CINQ.
+Dr. Marie-France Hétu is responsible for developing, administering, and managing all research projects at CINQ.
 She is the project leader, research coordinator, and image analyst for the ECoM trial.
 She acts as the point of contact for students, Health Canada, REB, and Industry.
 Having worked for PARTEQ Innovations and Green Centre Canada as a Research Analyst, she has experience in commercialization.
-She has expertise in 3D carotid plaque quantification, protocol development, data management and analysis.
+She has expertise in 3D carotid plaque quantification, protocol development, data management and statistical analysis.
 She holds an MSc and a PhD from Queen’s University in Molecular Biology.

-Julia Herr, MSc (Research Assistant)
+Julia Herr, MSc (Research Coordinator)

 Julia Herr is a Research Coordinator for the ECoM clinical trial and the TAVI-Factor study.
 Her areas of expertise include plaque quantification and greyscale image analysis of carotid ultrasound images.
-She is also the web designer and administrator for the CINQ Lab website, the layout editor for POCUS Journal, and the CINQ Lab’s medical illustrator.
+She is also the web designer and administrator for the CINQ Lab website, editor for POCUS Journal, and the CINQ Lab’s medical illustrator.

-Kiera Liblik (Research Assistant)
+Nicholas Grubic (Research Assistant)

 Laura Mantella, MSc (MD/PhD Student)